Newark Quality Roofing

 Frequently Asked Questions

-Which membrane lasts longer in NJ — EPDM or TPO?
+Which lasts longer on an NJ flat roof — EPDM or TPO?

-Can EPDM be coated white for energy savings?
+Can EPDM rubber roofing be coated white for energy savings?

-Which is easier to repair — EPDM or TPO?
+Which membrane is easier to repair — EPDM or TPO?

 A NJ homeowner guide to choosing between rubber roofing vs tpo.
 Key factors, local considerations, and expert advice.